Skip to main content

 The recent trends in NLP has shown great interest in understanding text to perform various tasks.
-Understanding
+Understanding text to perform mathematical reasoning have focused on automatically solving school level math word problems.
+Advancement in this area has great potential to be used as automatic tutoring service for school students.

 This blog focuses on a web based tool named ILLINOIS MATH SOLVER that supports performing mathematical reasoning [1].
 The solver can answer a wide range of mathematics questions, ranging from operation questions like “What is the result when 6 is divided by the sum of 7 and 5 ?” to elementary school level math word problems, like “I bought 6 apples.
 I ate 3 of them.
 How many do I have left ?”.
 ILLINOIS MATH SOLVER provides an easy way to test the robustness of the system, and a tool for crowd based data acquisition.